AmpersandJS/ampersand-state/README.md

 * `deps` {Array} - An array of property names which the derived property depends on.
 * `fn` {Function} - A function which returns the value of the computed property.
 It is called in the context of the current object, so that `this` is set correctly.
 * `cache` {Boolean} - Whether to cache the property.
-Uncached properties are computed everytime they are accessed.
+Uncached properties are computed every time they are accessed.
 Useful if it depends on the current time for example. _Defaults to `true`_.

 Derived properties are retrieved and fire `change` events just like any other property.
 However, they cannot be set directly.
 Caching ensures that the `fn` function is only run when any of the dependencies change, and `change` events are only fired if the result of calling `fn()` has actually changed.

 ### children `AmpersandState.extend({ children: { profile: Profile } })`

 Define child state objects to attach to the object.
 Attributes passed to the constructor or to `set()` will be proxied to the `children`/`collection`.
-Childen's `change` events are proxied to the parent.
+Children's `change` events are proxied to the parent.

 ```javascript
 var AmpersandState = require('ampersand-state');